 The address of the registered office and principal place of business is 59 Buckingham Street, Surry Hills, NSW 2010.

-The nature of the operations and its principal activities are the provision of deposit taking facilities and loan facilities to the members of the Group.
+The nature of the operations and its principal activities are the provision of deposit taking facilities and loan facilities to the members of Australian Mutual Bank Ltd.

 ABN: 93 087 650 726 AFSL & ACL: 236476